 Per state laws, sick time is provided to allow you to care for yourself, child, spouse, partner, parent, parent in-law or sibling suffering physical or mental illness, injury or medical condition.
 This includes attending routine medical appointments and going to the pharmacy.
 Sick time may also be used to address the effects of domestic violence, sexual assault or stalking.

 You can also use sick time to care for and bond with a new child after exhausting paid parental leave.

 Available sick days will appear on your paystub and in Paycor.
 Unused sick days roll over from year to year.
 You may accrue up to 20 sick days.
 Accrued but unused sick time will not be paid out at the end of employment.

-You can take up to 5 paid days off for the death of someone close to you without using your vacation time.
+Team members may take up to 5 paid days off anytime someone close passes away.
+This includes pregnancy loss.
 We understand the deep impact that death can have on an individual or a family, so if you need more than 5 days off, you can also use your accrued paid time off, or unpaid time off.